DAACS/documentation/content/en/_index.md

 ### Academic Advisors & Coaches

-Academic advisors, coaches, mentors and other institutional staff who have regular contact with students are a critical component in the successful use of DAACS at the institution.
+Academic advisors, coaches, mentors and other institutional staff who have regular contact with students are a critical component for the successful use of DAACS at the institution.
 This section provides resources to learn how to effectively use DAACS when working with students.

 </a>